Graduation FAQs for 2021

 How will my name appear on my certificate?

 Your certificate is a formal record of your award and, as such, we strongly recommend that the official version of your name is used for graduation purposes.

 Your name will appear in your certificate and transcript in the form 'first name(s) surname / family name' (Titles and other awards are not included).
 If your full name follows a different convention, or you need to make any other changes to your name, please complete the Name Change form and email it with supporting evidence (e.g. passport or marriage certificate) to firstname.lastname@example.org by 19th November 2021.
 Changes cannot be made after the production of your certificate.

 Please use this form if you need to change your name as it appears on your certificate and transcript.

 I do not want to attend my graduation ceremony; how can I get my certificate?

-You can either collect your certificate from the Rutland Building (Loughborough campus) or pay for postage via the button below.
+You can either collect your certificate and, if applicable, your transcript from the Rutland Building (Loughborough campus) or pay for postage via the button below.
 If you would like to arrange a courier at your own expense, or nominate someone to collect your certificate, please email email@example.com with the details.

 Could my graduation ceremony be relocated, postponed or cancelled in the event of exceptional circumstances?

 If Loughborough University’s graduation ceremonies need to be postponed or relocated or cannot take place as planned due to circumstances beyond the University’s control, the Graduation Office will notify all graduands at the earliest possible time and publish notice of the position online.